kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/medium-copy.md

 This approach uses LangChain's ChatPromptTemplate (loaded via our LangChainPromptDataset) to maintain conversation history.
 The chatbot now has memory of previous exchanges, making the interaction feel natural and conversational.
 Prompt history is saved and reused as context in the CLI conversational chatbot.Games belong on Discord As a stretch goal, I wanted to make this a Discord bot.
 It seemed fitting.
 A gaming knowledge base should live where people game.
 It also brought some interesting insights from an architecture perspective.

 The async challenge
 To get my Kedro runs to interact with Discord, I used Discord.py, an open-source Python API wrapper for Discord.
-Discord.py is built on asyncio for asynchronous I/O. Kedro pipeline runs are blocking operations.
+Discord.py is built on asyncio for asynchronous I/O, and Discord is built on asynchronous operations, as it's common for messaging application.
+A Discord bot must constantly yield control to the Discord event loop so it can handle network I/O, message dispatching, etc. Kedro pipeline runs, on the other hand, are blocking operations.
+They run synchronously inside a blocking Python call stack, occupying the main thread until completion.
 These two paradigms don't play well together.
 Solution: bootstrap and thread
 Each Discord command bootstraps its own Kedro session and runs the pipeline in a separate thread: def setup_kedro_project() -> Path: